PennState/UDOIT/README.md

 ## Running Tests
 We use phpunit to run unit tests on UDOIT.
 To run the tests, type the following command:

-## Helm

-To deploy docker using helm:
-* Use the helm chart located under deployments/helm
-* Update your Dockerfile to push the source code to '/app'.
-Helm will copy the source code from '/app' to '/var/www/html' during deployment.
-The shared folder would otherwise appear empty to the nginx container.
-* Update values.yaml with the path to the docker registry along with any appropriate environment variables
-* To run any commands during deployment, update lifecycle.postStart in deployment.yaml

 ```
 $ php composer.phar test
 ```